Introduction to BLE security for IoT

 With Bluetooth 5.0, the enhanced BLE range, enhanced channels, and the network topology are really amazing.
 But, when you connect your safety critical systems, you consumer products and your daily workflow using Bluetooth low energy.
 How secure is Bluetooth?

 The short answer?
-Not very.
+Very big.
 But you probably already knew that.
 We’ll go more into the details about how Bluetooth security works in this article, but let’s start with a cautionary tale.

 A recent example of this vulnerability in practice came from the most innocent of children’s toys: a teddy bear.
 11-year-old Reuben Paul shocked an audience of security experts at a conference in The Netherlands.